moved2la/uniprot-standard/docs/per_category_gameplan_R4.md

 # Per-Category Gameplan

-**Revision:** R3 (2026-09-18) — adds the source acquisition protocol (who does what, in what order) after the blood thread lost hours to the assistant writing file URLs it had not been given.
+**Revision:** R4 (2026-09-19) — step letters renumbered to the project plan's (7b blood, 7c refactor, 7d loops); R2's text predated D89 and said 7a/7b/7c.
+Nothing else changed.
+R3 (2026-09-18) — adds the source acquisition protocol (who does what, in what order) after the blood thread lost hours to the assistant writing file URLs it had not been given.
 R2 text is otherwise unchanged.
 **Established by:** D70 (Project Plan R7, §8); refactor sequencing set by D71 (R8, §8).
-**Referenced from:** Project Plan R8 §5 Steps 7a and 7c, §9 Thread Protocol.
+**Referenced from:** Project Plan §5 Steps 7b and 7d, §9 Thread Protocol.
 **Purpose:** Template for adding any new tissue/category to the whole-body composite.
 Each execution produces one publishable category standard that consumes pipeline infrastructure and feeds the whole-body composite.
 This gameplan is not re-revised for each category — the category itself is the deliverable, and its handoff document instantiates the template.
-The gameplan itself may be revised (R3+) after Step 7a and 7b close, informed by what those steps teach.
+The gameplan itself may be revised (R4+) after Steps 7b and 7c close, informed by what those steps teach.

 ---